 - Never used outside the MIB.
 Is that useful?
 Should it be handled some other way?

-Tentative agreement: Obsolete or deprecate.
+Agreement: Obsolete or deprecate.
 Not useful.

 Item 5:

 dot11DLSAllowedInQBSS

 - Definitely an “Implemented/Activated” type of thing, but not spelled like one.
 Usage (and relation to QoS) is pretty confusing.
 Is it ever signalled?
 How does “If … direct streams are allowed in the policy of the BSS (as determined by dot11DLSAllowedInQBSS),” become known to STAs?